BridgeMarketing/workfront-bridge/README.md

 block3; the first task created that belongs to block3 will only start after the last task from block2 finishes.

-The project block does not have any restriction in the order that the blocks are added to the project block, it is the user responsability to add the blocks in an order that has some logic.
+The project container does not have any restriction in the order that the blocks are added to the project block, it is the user responsability to add the blocks in an order that has some logic.